esm7/obsidian-vimrc-support/README.md

 And many more.

+**WARNING:** this is not a formal API that Obsidian provides and is done in a rather hacky manner.
+It's definitely possible that some future version of Obsidian will break this functionality.

 ### Mapping Obsidian Commands Within Vim

 Next thing you probably wanna ask is "how do I map the great Obsidian commands to Vim commands?"